 During October, Breast Cancer Awareness Month, uniformed personnel are allowed to replace the standard shoulder patch with the Quincy Police Pink Patch as a reminder of our commitment toward raising awareness among those we serve.

 The commemorative Quincy Police Pink Patches are $10 each.
-We also sell sweatshirts, hoodies, adjustable baseball caps, knit hats, and more!
+We also sell sweatshirts, hoodies, baseball caps, and more!
 To purchase any of our Pink Patch Project items, please visit our website by clicking here.

 If you have any questions, please contact Sergeant Karyn Barkas at (617) 745-5890 or via email by clicking here.